If you award PDH credits to engineers, you need to read this

 Live webinars are also accepted for PDH credit in all states.
 However, there are caveats in some states, such as the requirement for a quiz or survey at the end, or the ability for immediate interaction between attendees and the instructor.

-But some of the states that accept online courses put limitations on the number of hours that can be earned using this format.
-Wisconsin, for example, requires that a minimum of 13 PDH be earned in activities that permit live interaction between the engineer and instructor—thus limiting self-study online courses to 17 PDH of the 30 PDH required biennially.
-One state, Ohio, requires online courses to be delivered on a platform that has “timed and monitored” functionality, which prevents the engineer from completing the course in a shorter amount of time than the PDH credits that are awarded.
+However, some states put limitations on the number of hours that can be earned using asynchronous online courses, while others require online courses to be delivered on a platform that has “timed and monitored” functionality, which prevents the engineer from completing the course in a shorter amount of time than the PDH credits that are awarded.

-It should be noted that determining acceptable topics and formats is not as straight-forward as simply reading the boards’ laws and rules.
-The requirements are not always clearly spelled out.
-Sometimes, a phone call to the board is needed for clarification.
+Unfortunately, determining acceptable topics and formats in the various states is not as straight-forward as simply reading the boards’ laws and rules.
+The requirements are not always clearly spelled out, requiring communication with the boards for clarification.

 Marketing and Sales Presentations